unroastedcrowbar/products-api/README.md

 Your goal is to create a RESTful service that can retrieve product and price details by ID.
 The URL structure is up to you to define, but try to follow some sort of logical convention.

+- [x] Reads product info from external API and pricing info from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.
+- [x] BONUS: Accepts an HTTP PUT request and updates the product's price in the data store.
+- [ ] Unit tests.

 # How to run
 ```bash
 # Install dependencies